sagescherrytree/Project3-CUDA-Path-Tracer-2025/README.md

 2. Stream Compaction on terminated rays.
 3. Material sorting.
 4. Reflective and refractive materials (specular).
 5. Depth of field.
-(Currently implementing)
 6. Microfacet Materials.
-(To be implemented)
+(Currently implementing)
 6. Subsurface scattering.
 (To be implemented)
 7. Mesh loading.
 (To be implemented)